Parent Handbook

 PTA

 Every adult is encouraged to join the PTA (Parent Teacher Association).
 PTA membership information will be available at Roadrunner Day.
-There are many opportunities for parents to become involved in school and education.
+There are numerous opportunities for parents to become involved in their child's school and education.
 (Examples: Book Fair, Carnival, Room Parents, Red Ribbon Week, etc.) PTA meetings are held monthly in the multi-purpose room or online in a virtual setting.
 Click here for more information.

 PARENT VOLUNTEERS